 My mother in law does this (she has 12 kids so it’s just smart)!
 You can alleviate the stress of spending so much all in December by finding deals year round.

 She even snags bags of clearance M&M’s from whatever holiday passes for the next holiday…for example Thanksgiving colored half price candy used for Christmas stockings.

 A system like this with a few kid items has come in handy for us when someone invites us to a birthday party too.
 Then you can quickly grab something from the bin.

-Not my idea of restful, but o my goodness everything is like 75% off or more!
+Not my idea of restful, and I simply don’t have space to store gifts…but o my goodness everything is like 75-90% off!

 If you have a service or product to sell, ask around on some of your Facebook groups or at church or work to see if anyone sells something and would be interested in trading!